gridgentoo/GentooHadoop/README.md

 This package will create the Unix users `hdfs`, `yarn` and `mapred` if they do not exist.
 Set the passwords for those users

 Verifications:
-* Login as `hdfs` and add file to HDFS for instance `hadoop fs -put  /usr/portage/distfiles/hadoop-2.7.1.tar.gz  /`
+* Login as `mapred` and add file to HDFS for instance `hadoop fs -put  /usr/portage/distfiles/hadoop-2.7.1.tar.gz  /`
 * Check NameNode status on http://<namenode>:50070/
 * Check ResourceManager status on http://<resourcemanager>:8088/
 * Check HistoryServer status on http://<historyserver>:19888/